open-austin/open-austin.github.io/projects/process.md

 ### Start an **Experiment**

 The **experiment** stage is all about exploring problems/ideas.
 Open Austin should have plenty of projects at the experiment stage.
-Most projects will end at this stage, and thats okay.
+Most projects will end at this stage, and that's okay.

 1. Do something and tell us about it.
 Open an issue at https://github.com/open-austin/project-ideas/issues and tag it with experiment.
 2. Tell us if you need any resources to get started (AWS hosting, Cartodb, mockup tools, etc.)